-Last week we told you about our coming bipartisan effort to stop the federal government from spending a single cent of your tax dollars ever again to buy cats and dogs for slaughter at China’s disgusting wet markets that are linked to the COVID-19 global pandemic.
+Last week we told you about our coming bipartisan effort to stop federal government labs from spending a single cent of your tax dollars ever again to buy cats and dogs for slaughter at China’s disgusting live animal markets.

 Well, we are thrilled to tell you: the bill (S. 3628) has officially been filed!

 Bill lead U.S. Senator Joni Ernst (R-IA)–a 2019 WCW Waste Warrior awardee–and WCW VP Justin Goodman joined Scott Taylor with Washington, DC’s WJLA to discuss why this legislation is so badly needed.

 Here is a look at my #7OnYourSide interview with @SenJoniErnst & @JustinRGoodman with @WhiteCoatWaste about a new bill being introduced to ban taxpayer’s money from funding China wet markets.
 See the entire interview later today over on @ABC7News pic.twitter.com/5uwtAjdrBX

 — Scott Taylor ABC 7 (@ScottTaylorTV) May 6, 2020

 We’re calling this legislation Delilah’s Law, after a cat who survived the wasteful government experiments that forced kittens to eat cat meat purchased from China’s wet markets, and that WCW exposed and ended last year.
 (We brought Delilah to Capitol Hill to meet the lawmakers who saved her, last year.)